 Travelling into the Great Rift Valley of East Africa we pass through scenic landscapes dotted with rural villages.
-The semi-nomadic Maasai are found in this region of Kenya, and are best known for their brightly-coloured robes and fierce warriors, as well as their traditional dancing.
+The semi-nomadic Maasai are found in this region of Kenya and are best known for their brightly-coloured robes and fierce warriors, as well as their traditional dancing.

 An exciting day ahead, we explore the world-renowned Masai Mara Game Reserve, home to the highest concentration of wildlife in Kenya.

 Located along the Kenya-Tanzania border the Masai Mara Reserve is best known for the great annual migration that takes place between its vast plains and the Serengeti Park in Tanzania.
-We spend the whole day game viewing in Masai Mara, one of the greatest game parks on earth, praised for its spectacular scenery.
-The rolling grasslands inhabited by an abundance of game make for excellent photographic opportunities and game sightings.
+We spend the whole day game viewing in Masai Mara, one of the greatest game parks on earth praised for its spectacular scenery.
+The rolling grasslands inhabited by an abundance of wildlife make for excellent photographic opportunities and game sightings.

 Our game drives take us in search of the Big Five, the big cats and the abundance of other interesting wild animals found in this beautiful 1500km² game reserve.
 We are almost guaranteed to see the Big Five of Africa – lion, leopard, rhino, elephant and buffalo - in Masai Mara, as well as cheetah, hyena, giraffe and zebra.
 Masai Mara is also home to hippo, jackal, the bat-eared fox, wildebeest, baboon, warthog and numerous antelope species, such as impala and topi.